Kuadrant/kuadrant-operator/doc/rate-limiting.md

       routeSelectors: […]

       # (optional) additional dynamic conditions to trigger the limit.
-      # use it for filterring attributes not supported by HTTPRouteRule or with RateLimitPolicies that target a Gateway
+      # use it for filtering attributes not supported by HTTPRouteRule or with RateLimitPolicies that target a Gateway
       # check out Kuadrant RFC 0002 (https://github.com/Kuadrant/architecture/blob/main/rfcs/0002-well-known-attributes.md) to learn more about the Well-known Attributes that can be used in this field
       when: […]
 ```